-One of the following imperfection types may be applied:
+(2) One of the following imperfection types may be applied:

-geometric imperfections (see 5.4.2) and additional residual stresses due to fabrication (see 5.4.3),
+a) geometric imperfections (see 5.4.2) and additional residual stresses due to fabrication (see 5.4.3),

-equivalent geometric imperfections (see 5.4.4) by modification of the perfect shape of the structure; these imperfections are intended to cover the effect of both the geometrical imperfections and the residual stresses and have larger magnitudes than solely geometric imperfections.
+b) equivalent geometric imperfections (see 5.4.4) by modification of the perfect shape of the structure; these imperfections are intended to cover the effect of both the geometrical imperfections and the residual stresses and have larger magnitudes than solely geometric imperfections.

-Geometric imperfections or equivalent geometric imperfections may be defined in the FE model in the following ways:
+(3) Geometric imperfections or equivalent geometric imperfections may be defined in the FE model in the following ways:

-measured imperfection shape of the structural element (only permitted for geometric imperfections),
+a) measured imperfection shape of the structural element (only permitted for geometric imperfections),

-imperfection shapes based on the functions defined in 5.4.4, or modification of the perfect shape by a predefined displacement (permitted for both geometric and equivalent geometric imperfections),
+b) imperfection shapes based on the functions defined in 5.4.4, or modification of the perfect shape by a predefined displacement (permitted for both geometric and equivalent geometric imperfections),

-imperfection shape based on linear bifurcation analysis (LBA) corresponding to the eigenmode (shape) associated with the expected failure mode or to a combination of eigenmodes (permitted for both geometric and equivalent geometric imperfections).
+c) imperfection shape based on linear bifurcation analysis (LBA) corresponding to the eigenmode (shape) associated with the expected failure mode or to a combination of eigenmodes (permitted for both geometric and equivalent geometric imperfections).

-If geometric or equivalent geometric imperfections are used in a non-linear analysis, imperfections corresponding to each investigated buckling mode should be adopted.
+(4) If geometric or equivalent geometric imperfections are used in a non-linear analysis, imperfections corresponding to each investigated buckling mode should be adopted.